+- What makes an arrangement magical

 - Color plans for arrangements

+- Selecting flowers & greens

 - Vases, vessels & containers used

+- Tools used to create arrangements

 - How to extend the life of floral arrangements

-Flowers for table settings including seasonal arrangement
+- Flowers for table settings, including seasonal arrangement

 The Flower Workshop has a limited enrollment of 20 students.

 The course totals 6 hours and is avocational.

-Only students who have completed the beginning course at IDI are eligible to register for the Flower Workshop.
+Only students who have completed the Avocational Certificate Course at IDI are eligible to register for the Flower Workshop.
 Lunch is provided.

-FLOWER WORKSHOP TUITION TOTAL CHARGES: \$650.00

-Tuition: \$550.00, Registration Fee (non-refundable) \$100.
-STRF Fee is Non-Refundable.
-Current STRF Fee is \$0.
+FLOWER WORKSHOP TUITION TOTAL CHARGES: \$650.00 | Tuition: \$550.00, Registration Fee (non-refundable) \$100. | STRF Fee is Non-Refundable.
+The current STRF Fee is \$0.

-Course Schedule: 9am - 3pm Lunch is provided at no cost to student
+Course Schedule: 9 am - 3 pm Lunch is provided at no cost to the student.

-Students Right to Cancel Flower Workshop: Student has the right to a full refund of tuition less any deduction for: registration fee, STRF fee and eguipment received, if he/she cancels at least seven days prior to first class.
-If the student cancels at least seven days prior to the first class, any tuition payment made on his/her behalf will be returned within 30 days following the Institutes receipt of the students cancellation in person, by mail or fax to: Administrative Office, Interior Designers Institute, 1061 Camelback St., Newport Beach, CA, 92660
+Student's Right to Cancel Flower Workshop: The student has the right to a full refund of tuition, less any deduction for the registration fee, STRF fee, and equipment received, if he/she cancels at least seven days prior to the first class.
+If the student cancels at least seven days prior to the first class, any tuition payment made on his/her behalf will be returned within 30 days following the Institute's receipt of the student's cancellation in person, by mail or fax to: Administrative Office, Interior Designers Institute, 1061 Camelback St., Newport Beach, CA 92660.